vele616/monorepo/packages/jobboard/website/content/jobs/full-stack-engineer-3box-labs-GcZdL.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/3box-labs"
 companyWebsite: "http://3boxlabs.com/"
-summary: "To apply as a full stack engineer at 3Box Labs, you preferably need to have some knowledge of: experience in: #javascript, #ui/ux, #management."
+summary: "To apply as a Full Stack Engineer at 3Box Labs, you preferably need to have some knowledge of: #javascript, #ui/ux, #management."
 summaryBackup: "Love #javascript, #ui/ux, #management?
 Check out this job post!"
-featured: 20
+featured: 8
 ---

 Do you want to help developers and users reclaim the web with a brand new technology to directly manage our information and identities online?